 And when things start to feel a bit too crazy in the big wide world, I find it helpful to focus on the things that I can personally do (however small) to help bring about positive change.
 This month, I am supporting people that are giving Veganuary a try, whether they have pledged to go full vegan for the month or are dipping their toes into the world of plant-based eating.
 It feels an absolute honour to be part of a person’s journey as they start to make the transition towards this more planet, animal and human health-friendly lifestyle 💚

 If you’re looking for a special occasion dessert that is super easy to make but has the ‘wow’ factor, then today’s recipe is for you!
 It’s a rich chocolate torte, consisting of a silky smooth ganache set on top of a biscuit base.
 There is no baking involved and it only takes around 20 minutes to prepare.
 The hardest part is waiting for it to set before you can dive in!

 I’m so excited to be sharing today’s recipe with you… it’s for a creamy vegan Mac and Cheese that’s really simple and quick to make.
 When I first made the sauce, I was amazed at how good it tasted, especially considering how basic the ingredients are.
 I had a hard time stopping myself from spooning the whole lot into my mouth straight from the blender!

 And not only is it delicious, but it’s healthy too! 🌟 For me, this Mac and Cheese is comfort food at its finest.
 It’s been a winner with my family and I hope you enjoy it too!

 * This recipe was first published in December 2017.
-The page was updated in October 2019
+The page was updated in December 2019